PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/PokedexTasksReader.md

-# Pokedex Tasks Reader
+# Pokédex Tasks Reader

 ## Program Description

-This programs scroll through your pokedex to check how many tasks you did.
+This programs scroll through your Pokédex to check how many tasks you did.
 It then output a file named output.txt with a format that is easy to copy paste in a spreadsheet like https://docs.google.com/spreadsheets/d/1UoZTHlDaLLkA6fH-M74VxLstXjepmbx8kXDFlqN359g/edit#gid=1623949234 (column H)

 <img src="images/PokedexTasksReader-0.png">